Siege of Pelium: Battle and siege

 There were still some Illyrian light infantry on the heights that commanded the ford, and it was critical for Alexander to seize these heights in order to gain control of the entire plain.
 Before engaging in battle, Alexander decided to re-establish his camp on the far side of the river near the ford in order to ensure the security of both his operations and his camp.
 However, in the process of doing so he ran the danger of being engaged in the rear while his troops were crossing the river.
 The Illyrians indeed attacked him, perceiving his army to be retreating.
 So he ordered his troops to turn around to simulate an advance, while initiating a charge with his companion cavalry.
 Meanwhile, he also ordered his archers to turn around and fire their arrows from mid-stream.
 Having gained a place of relative security on the far side of the river, Alexander was able to freely supply his army and await reinforcements.
-Before reinforcements arrived, however, Macedonian scouts reported that they observed the Illyrians becoming careless in protecting the settlement, as they thought Alexander was in retreat.
+After three days, before reinforcements arrived, however, Macedonian scouts reported that they observed the Illyrians becoming careless in protecting the settlement, as they thought Alexander was in retreat.

 Acting on this intelligence, Alexander awaited the arrival of night, and then rushed ahead without awaiting the crossing of his complete force, leading his archers, his shield-bearing guards, the Agrianians, and the brigade of Coenus as the leading unit.
 He then rushed down upon the defenders with his Agrianians and archers, who were formed in phalanx formation.
 Many of the Illyrians were still asleep, and were taken completely by surprise.
 A great slaughter followed; many of the Illyrians were also captured.